 As we sat around a cooler of beer, water, and Capri Suns –– it was my kid’s seventh birthday party –– I felt I had to jump in to save Art itself.

 “Yeah,” I yelped, “but then you see a J.T.
 Grant, and you realize that good art is worth every penny.”

 Half of us scratched our heads.
 The other half nodded approvingly.

-J.T.
-Grant?
-He’s a Fort Worth artist who represents some of the best, most innovative painting not only in North Texas but the entire planet.
-What makes me appreciate him all the more is that while he can do anything a camera can, he sometimes chooses to stray into gentle surrealism.
-Take that, traditional photorealists!
+The Fort Worth artist represents some of the best, most innovative painting not only in North Texas but the entire planet.
+What makes me appreciate Grant all the more is that while he can do anything a camera can, he sometimes chooses to stray into gentle surrealism.
+Take that, traditional photorealists.

 The smallish show is made up of two varieties of new works.
 In Grant’s trademark skyscapes, expanses of brilliant blues and whites yawn above assortments of sometimes fluffy, other times striated clouds.
 Shadowy treelines below appear to hang on for dear life.
 Most of these pieces are massive.
 In his simple yet almost iconic still lifes, which are smaller, long and narrow bulbous flowers in naturally hued bouquets seem to swirl like flocks of birds across dark backgrounds, the stems intertwined almost musically.
 In either his skyscapes or still lifes, brushstrokes are visible only from up close.